Aiyo-H/RestaurantTinder/README.md

 ٩(◕‿◕｡)۶
 # How to use our website:
-1. One person click on "Go", get a new link which can share with others.
+1. One person click on "Go", get a new link which can share with others by copy or email(players who entering game through this link will go to chat page directly).

-2. Click on "Star"
+2. Click on "Start Game", enter location and keyword for restaurants in new page.

+3. Click on "Get Restaurant", go to chat page and waiting for other players to join in.
+The first person who entering this page will be the host, not always the one who start the game and enter infomation.
+Only host can start game.

+4. Host starts game, everyone will be in the tinder page and make choice.
+After all players make their choices they will see the result page.
+If they did not get a result through one round, the tinder game will automatically continue the next round(explanation in # Principal).

 # Design